Aqueum/UFS-Portfolio/README.md

 CSS is still to be prefixed, is this something we should do with all flex CSS?

 # Files
+## Index.html
+The front page for my Udacity portfolio

 ## JaneDoette2.html
 The HTML intended to match (but mobile first) design-mockup-portfolio.pdf

 ## css/JaneDoette2.css
 The stylesheet intended to match (but mobile first) design-mockup-portfolio.pdf

+## css/Portfolio.css
+The stylesheet for my Udacity portfolio

 ## design-mockup-portfolio.pdf
 The original brief, to be emulated (but mobile first) in this exercise.

-## img/[various].jpg
+## img/[X].svg
+where [X] =
-Various files lifted in photoshop from the PDF then cropped and web optimised to give <200kB file sizes (<100kb for thumbnails)
+Applify, Bokeh, Sunflower, html-banner, JaneDoetteSite, JaneDoettePDF, Movies Various screen-grabbed cropped and web optimised image files to give <200kB file sizes (<100kb for thumbnails)

+## img/ Aqueum-Banner-5D3A1934-[X]x[Y].jpg, Martin-Currie-5D3A9026-100x100.jpg
+Original photographs copyright Martin Currie, Andeye 2012

 ## img/udacity.svg
 Udacity logo taken from https://worldvectorlogo.com/logo/udacity

+## img/ Photography.svg, Water.svg, Code.svg
+Vector files I created in Affinity Designer for this project

 ## JaneDoette.html & JaneDoette.css
 The original files from my first attempt, I found moving the swatches below the